FAQ

 Who can use the COR One?

 The COR One in-home test for inflammation is for anybody who is concerned about inflammation and wants to take action to prolong a healthy life.
-Family mode allows each member of the household to have their own dashboard.
+Family mode allows each member of the household to have their own dashboard and share one COR One device.

 Am I too young to benefit?